-Each season brings new traditions and activities.
-This Winter bucket list for one-year-olds will ensure that you and your family make the most of the season and celebrate every little second.
+Each season brings new traditions and activities but this winter bucket list for you and your toddler will ensure that you and your family make the most of the season and celebrate every little second.
 These activities can be done at any age but are especially great for one-year-olds.

 When you search “Winter bucket list” on Pinterest, there are a ton of options but I noticed that almost all of them focus on movie watching.
-While I enjoy watching movies, it’s also extremely important to put the focus on reading!
-You can make reading books just as fun as watching a movie – you just need to devote some time and focus to it, and, most importantly, enjoy it yourself.
+While I enjoy watching movies, it’s also extremely important to focus on books while reading with your toddler!
+You can make reading books just as fun as watching a movie – devote some time and focus to it, and, most importantly, enjoy it yourself.

-Host a reading day and pull together some themed stacks of books.
-Some stacks could be holiday-themed, body themed, animal-themed, weather-themed, etc!
+Host a reading day and pull together some themed books stacks.
+Some stacks could be holiday-themed, body-themed, animal-themed, weather-themed, etc!
 You can tell your child the theme or see if they can guess it!
 By forming these stacks, it’ll help them explore different books around your home.
 Place the stacks around the house, grab a blanket, some pillows, and your comfiest clothes, and sit together and read them aloud or independently (depending on your child’s age).
 Read more about how to read to children.

 Have a “Snowball Fight”